 Arizona Photo Radar Ticket Lawyer

 Corso Law Group has been at the forefront of defending photo enforcement for over a decade.
-Fighting photo enforcement citations is a deep passion of founder and traffic ticket lawyer Christopher P. Corso.
+Fighting photo enforcement either with or without a police officer present is a deep passion of founder and traffic ticket lawyer Christopher P. Corso.
 He firmly believes that photo enforcement violates many of our constitutional rights as Americans such as Due Process and Equal Protection.
-He has personally won thousands of photo enforcement cases and was instrumental in having the cameras removed from Arizona’s major highways.
-He has since taken the fight to the city’s and municipalities that are continuing to operate photo cameras.
+Our law firm has personally won thousands of photo enforcement cases and was instrumental in having the cameras removed from Arizona’s major highways.
+He has since taken the fight to the cities and municipalities that are continuing to operate photo cameras.

-After winning hundreds of photo cases in cities such as El Mirage, they have been forced to remove many cameras, due to the increasing expense of court proceedings and fewer convictions.
-As long as the photo enforcement remains, the photo radar ticket attorneys at Corso Law Group will continue to fight and WIN.
+After winning hundreds of photo cases in cities such as El Mirage and Paradise Valley, they have been forced to remove many cameras, due to the increasing expense of court proceedings and fewer convictions.
+As long as the photo enforcement remains, the photo radar ticket attorneys at Corso Law Group will continue to fight and WIN, protecting your insurance rates, preventing traffic school, and saving you money.

-The City of Scottsdale was one of the first in Arizona to incorporate photo radar technology.
+The City of Scottsdale was one of the first in Arizona to incorporate photo radar technology as a substitute for typical law enforcement red light tickets.
 The Scottsdale Photo Enforcement Program, as well as many other jurisdictions, has ticketed drivers for red-light running and speeding since 1996.
 There are numerous spots throughout the city that use photo enforcement via speed vans, portable towers, and fixed cameras.
-These technologies have the power to clock drivers’ speeds and recognize red-light runners, and then send traffic tickets through the mail using photographs of the offender’s license plates.
+These technologies have the power to clock drivers’ speeds recognize red-light runners, and then send a speeding violation through the mail using photographs of the offender’s license plates.

-If you recently received one of these tickets in Arizona or any other jurisdiction, contact our Arizona photo radar attorneys about potentially fighting the charges.
-Contact our office today to schedule a free consultation.
+If you recently received a speeding ticket in Arizona or any other jurisdiction, contact our Arizona photo radar attorneys about potentially fighting the charges and saving your driving record.
+Contact our office today or on the phone to schedule free consultations for you or your loved ones.

 Common defenses for these traffic violations in Arizona are:

-- The equipment is unreliable.
+2. The equipment is unreliable.
 An investigation could show that the equipment was faulty, poorly maintained, not calibrated correctly, or simply lacked scientific reliability.
-This would make any “evidence” the camera gathered defective and inadmissible in court.
+This would make any “evidence” of the traffic offenses the camera gathered defective and inadmissible in court.

-- The equipment denies your right to question witnesses.
-Drivers receive photo radar tickets days or weeks after the fact.
+3. The equipment denies your right to question witnesses.
+Drivers receive a photo radar ticket citation days or weeks after the fact.
 This eliminates the possibility of cross-examining adversarial witnesses.
 This point could lead to the courts throwing out the case.

 Other potential defenses could involve a lack of signage, incorrect traffic light signal timing, photo evidence manipulation, and lack of a fair trial.
-Exhaust all your defense options with our photo radar ticket attorneys before agreeing to pay a fine for a violation you don’t believe you deserve.
-Whether you owe $40 or $400 for your violation, it may be worthwhile to stand up for your rights in the Scottsdale civil courts.
+Exhaust all your defense options with our photo radar traffic ticket attorneys before agreeing to pay a fine for a violation you don’t believe you deserve.
+Whether you owe $40 or $400 for your violation, it may be worthwhile to stand up for your rights in a Scottsdale civil court case.

 Fight Against Photo Radar Traffic Violations in Arizona

-Arizona photo radar equipment is more aggressive than similar programs in many other cities.
+Arizona photo enforcement equipment is more aggressive than similar programs in many other cities.
 As such, they give out more traffic violation charges and tickets.
-Violations are especially common in school zones, where the city’s 10-mile-per-hour buffer that exists elsewhere does not apply.
+Red light violations and other traffic citation causes are especially common in school zones, where the city’s 10-mile-per-hour buffer that exists elsewhere does not apply.
 Many drivers don’t realize that in school zones the buffer is only five miles per hour.
-If you’re one of many who has received a ticket from photographs using fixed cameras or towers, you may be able to fight your ticket and win.
+If you’re one of many who has received a ticket from photo enforcement programs using fixed cameras or towers, you may be able to fight your ticket and win.
 Our firm wants to help.

-Corso Law Group has helped thousands of Scottsdale citizens, and citizens in every municipality who operate photo enforcement, and have argued against photo radar citations for over a decade. .
+Corso Law Group has helped thousands of Scottsdale citizens, and citizens in every municipality who operate photo enforcement systems, and have argued against photo radar citations for over a decade. .
 We understand the laws, protocols, and common practices surrounding these traffic control devices.
-Our team has seen thousands of cases where the judge dismisses the ticket due to an error or miscalculation.
+Our traffic violations attorney has seen thousands of cases where the judge dismissed the traffic ticket violations due to an error or miscalculation.
 We will help you explore your opportunities after receiving a photo enforcement/radar traffic violation.
-Call (480) 471-4616 or visit us online to schedule a free consultation with your recent ticket.
+Call (480) 471-4616 or visit us online to schedule a free case evaluations with your traffic cases or license suspension.

 Client Testimonial